Days 11 to 13 – Wild and Beautiful

 Finally, we reached the Gornergrat Station!
 It was windy and cold but we had fun anyway.
 There were not much people, and the restaurants were closed.
 Apparently, some restaurants close after the winter season and open again only late in the summer.

 Gornergrat had amazing views of the many mountain peaks in Zermatt.
 Ah, if only the cafes were open, this would have been the nicest spot to sip latte.

 The mountain behind us was Monte Rosa and behind it was Italy already.

-This was one of Daddy’s favourite shots during our trip, a picture of a church at the summit of Gornergrat.
+This was one of hubby’s favourite shots during our trip, a picture of a chapel at the summit of Gornergrat.